leej3/pandoc_resume/markdown/resume_John_Lee.md

 I have also worked with more advanced aspects of git such as grafting histories and rewriting histories with deletion of large binaries.

 **Computing at scale:**
-Predominantly in the context of human neuroimaging software, I leverage compute-cluster resources using community tools (Dask, ipyparallel, Swarm, Slurm, Nipype), sometimes efficiently using thousands of CPU hours within a day on one of the largest supercomputers in the world.
+Predominantly in the context of human neuroimaging software, I have leveraged compute-cluster resources using community tools (Dask, ipyparallel, Swarm, Slurm, Nipype), sometimes efficiently using thousands of CPU hours within a day on one of the largest supercomputers in the world.

 **Cloud architectures:**
-Typically using awscli (but also a little Ansible), I have set up and used cloud computing and data storage (EC2 and S3).
+Typically using awscli (but also some Ansible), I have set up and used cloud computing and data storage (EC2 and S3).

 **Containers:**
-I frequently use containerization (including Docker and Singularity) for defining reproducible, version-able, and portable software environments.
+I frequently use containerization including Docker and Singularity for defining reproducible, version-able, and portable software environments.

 **Packaging software:**
-I have substantial experience with using packaging tools including pip, conda, CPack, and Debian tools.
+I have experience with using packaging tools including pip, conda, CPack, and Debian tools.

 **Automation/Orchestration:**
 I automate workflows, using tools like Python, Bash, git, Circleci, Docker, and Cron to improve the efficiency, reproducibility, and scalability of my work.
 **Machine Learning:**
 I have built machine learning pipelines using scikit-learn and TensorFlow.